-EPIC Objects to Secret Profiling of Air TravelersEPIC has submitted comments to the Department of Homeland Security, objecting to the agency's plan to secretly profile U.S. air travelers and remove Privacy Act safeguards.
+EPIC has submitted comments to the Department of Homeland Security, objecting to the agency's plan to secretly profile U.S. air travelers and remove Privacy Act safeguards.
 The DHS proposed to exempt TSA PreCheck from the federal privacy law.
 The PreCheck database contains detailed personal information, including name, birthdate, biometric information, Social Security Number, and financial information.
 The TSA plans to release applicant data to federal, state, tribal, local, territorial agencies and foreign governments.
 However, the TSA proposes to remove the rights of PreCheck applications concerning notification, access, and correction.
 The agency also intends to keep secret the basis for approving PreCheck applicants.
 EPIC described the substantial privacy and security risks of Precheck, urged the DHS to narrow the Privacy Act exemptions, and recommended that the DHS withdraw routine use disclosures.
 For more information, see EPIC: Secure Flight, EPIC: Passenger Profiling, and EPIC: Air Travel Privacy.

 Share this page: